neemzy/patchwork/README.md

 #### `FrontController`

-The `FrontController` class binds some basic routes to the app's root :
+The `FrontController` class binds some basic routes to the app's root:

-- `/` : renders the `app/views/front/partials/home.twig` template
+- `/`: renders the `app/views/front/partials/home.twig` template
-- `/robots.txt` : renders a generic `robots.txt` file depending on the environment
+- `/robots.txt`: renders a generic `robots.txt` file depending on the environment
-- `/admin` : redirects the user to the route defined in the `app/config/settings/common.yml` file (at `admin.root`)
+- `/admin`: redirects the user to the route defined in the `app/config/settings/common.yml` file (at `admin.root`)

 #### `EntityController`

 The `EntityController` class describes a controller dedicated to managing a certain model (its constructor takes a table name as a parameter).

-This class is abstract and extended by `AdminController`, that binds an HTTP authentication mechanism to itself and exposes CRUD GUI routes :
+This class is abstract and extended by `AdminController`, that binds an HTTP authentication mechanism to itself and exposes CRUD GUI routes:

 ```php
 use Neemzy\Patchwork\Controller\AdminController;